-Sales operations and marketing represents a true challenge for many small and mid-size logistics companies, but also a huge opportunity.
+Sales, operations, and marketing represent a true challenge for many small- and mid-size logistics companies, but also a huge opportunity.
 Not many businesses are dedicating the necessary time and resources to it.
-For many years, logistics companies have relied on personal relationships to connect with potential customers and most of the time these relationships are managed through emails, notes, and massive amounts of brain power.
+For many years, logistics companies have relied on personal relationships to connect with potential customers, and most of the time these relationships are managed through emails, notes, and massive amounts of brainpower.

 Soon enough, companies that solely rely on this approach hit a growth barrier.
 Their annual growth rate begins to stall when compared with organizations that have strong logistics sales and marketing strategies.

-Today’s opportunity lies on the ability to implement historically proven approaches alongside more modern strategies and interconnect marketing and sales efforts to increase sales and revenues.
+Today’s opportunity lies in the ability to implement historically proven approaches alongside more modern strategies and interconnect marketing and sales efforts to increase sales and revenues.

-Technologies like Marketing Automation Systems and the latest advances in Customer Relationship Management Systems can put business growth in high gear.
+Technologies such as Marketing Automation Systems and the latest advances in Customer Relationship Management Systems can kick business growth into high gear.

 Marketing Automation Systems

-Marketing Automation is one of the most unexploited opportunities by supply chain and logistics companies.
-As of the date of this article, not many companies in this space are leveraging digital marketing and/or marketing automation to nurture leads and convert them into customers.
+Marketing Automation is one of the most unexploited opportunities among supply chain and logistics companies.
+As of the writing of this article, not many companies in this space are leveraging digital marketing and/or marketing automation to nurture leads and convert them into customers.